This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the different types of arm fractures?

-- Open fracture: The broken bone breaks through your skin.
+- Open means the broken bone went through your skin.

 What are the signs and symptoms of an arm fracture?